 Project Components Upgrade WTP capacity from 55 Ml/day to 110 Ml/day.
 Additional raw and potable pumps and 7.2 km of 900 mm diameter bulk supply pipelines to deliver water from the WTP to Mandini.
 30 Ml Command Reservoir in Mandini.
-Capacity 110 Ml/day
+Capacity 110 Ml/day uMngeni-uThukela Water will own, operate and maintain the infrastructure of the Lower Thukela BWSS and will sell potable water from this system to the iLembe District Municipality.
+Investigations will be undertaken to determine if it is feasible for potable water from this system to be supplied to King Cetshwayo District Municipality and City of uMhlathuze.

-Figure 12.45 Lower uThukela Bulk Water Supply Scheme - Phase 2.
+Figure 12.51 Lower uThukela Bulk Water Supply Scheme - Phase 2.